User Properties

 For Web Push Only

-While some of these attributes such as Subscription Date and Location are captured by default, other specific attributes can be collected by using the iZooto's callback function.
+While some of these attributes, such as Subscription Date and Location, are captured by default, other specific attributes can be collected by using iZooto's callback function.

 The properties can be captured at the time of subscription by using the register callback method